lisamurie/jupyterhub-informatics/README.md

 ```
 $ docker ps
 ```
 * Open your browser to "https://notebook.domain.tld".
+Enjoy.

+## TODO
+There is more to-do for this project.
+Please read TODO.md and contribute.